evanvolgas/refactory/REVIEW_STRATEGY.md

 ### What is Knowledge Base Building?

-**Knowledge base building** is an experimental process of teaching Refactory to understand your specific codebase patterns, architectural decisions, and common issues.
-Think of it as creating a "memory" of your code that could potentially get smarter over time.
+**Knowledge base building** is an experimental process of teaching Refactory to recognize patterns in your specific codebase.
+The goal is to reduce expensive cloud API calls by using local pattern matching for routine analysis.

 #### Phase 1: Initial Learning ($30 one-time cost)
 ```bash